Carrie Byrnes Photo

 Carrie’s practice is enhanced by her time as the lead Chicago benefits partner in an Am Law 100 firm, her service as the first General Counsel at a venture capital firm, and her experience as a human resources executive.
 Before becoming a lawyer, Carrie worked for the U.S. Department of Labor Employee Benefits Security Administration, focusing on fiduciary correction matters.
 Carrie served as a long-time adjunct faculty member teaching employee benefits in a Masters of Laws program; she is also a frequent speaker on employee benefits matters and has published numerous articles in the field.

-Within the Firm, Carrie has served in a variety of leadership roles, including chairing the Women’s Development Group and launching and leading the Parents & Caregivers network before assuming the role as Co-Chair of the Diversity, Equity & Inclusion Committee.
+Within the Firm, Carrie has served in a variety of leadership roles, including chairing the Women’s Development Group and launching and leading the Parents & Caregivers network before assuming the role as Co-Chair of the Access & Engagement Committee.

 Experience